sina-al/pynlp/README.md

 ```
 Output:
 ```
-are -> be
+was -> be
-investigating -> investigate
-made -> make
+assaulted -> assault
-understands -> understand
+according -> accord
 ```
 #### Coreference resultion
 No coreference resolution available in spaCy?
 No problem.
 Let's use pynlp to find the first `CorefChain` in the text.